§ 28-44-69. Work-sharing benefits.

 (c) Approval or rejection of the plan.
 The director shall approve or reject a plan in writing.
 The reasons for rejection shall be final and not subject to appeal.
 The employer shall be allowed to submit another plan for consideration and that determination will be made based upon the new data submitted by the interested employer.

 (d) Effective date and duration of the plan.
-A plan shall be effective on the date specified in the plan, or on the first Sunday following the date on which the plan is approved by the director, whichever is later.
+A work-sharing plan shall be effective on the date that is mutually agreed upon by the employer and the director, which shall be specified in the notice of approval sent to the employer.
 It shall expire at the end of the twelfth, full-calendar month after its effective date, or on the date specified in the plan if that date is earlier; provided that the plan is not previously revoked by the director.
 If a plan is revoked by the director, it shall terminate on the date specified in the director's written order of revocation.

 (e) Revocation of approval.
 The director may revoke approval of a work-sharing plan for good cause.
 The revocation order shall be in writing and shall specify the date the revocation is effective and the reasons for it.
 The revocation order shall be final and not subject to appeal.